Jamestown S'Klallam Tribe Programs

 These programs and services must be managed while preserving,

-restoring and sustaining our Indian heritage and insuring community
+restoring and sustaining our Indian heritage and ensuring community

 The Jamestown S'Klallam Tribal Council has the primary responsibility for the regulation, control and security of the gaming operations.
 The Tribal Council has delegated some of the responsibilities to the Tribal Gaming Authority (TGA).